 Your equipment – Bags, Water Bottles, etc., also has a significant effect on your aerodynamic profile.
 There is not much solid information/data on this topic, but using side panniers is certainly significantly worse than using bags that are in line with the bike or body.
 Even if you already have a set of touring panniers then it’s worthwhile investing in bags that mount in more aerodynamic positions, and there are options that don’t cost a lot of money.

 Lastly, mechanical resistance (which includes Hub Resistance and Drivetrain Efficiency) doesn’t make up a large percentage of the total resistance, but it can be minimized for a relatively low cost.
 The most important factors are that you have a reasonably new chain that you keep clean and oiled and that your rear derailleur pulleys are models that roll on bearings instead of bushings (this makes far more difference than the model and weight of your rear derailleur, although better derailleurs are more likely to come delivered with better pulleys, this is something that can be changed easily).

 Optimizing your cycling speed by minimizing the retarding factors of aerodynamics, weight, rolling resistance and mechanical resistance should help you to reach the finish faster.
 However, the variation between different rider’s speeds is nowhere near as important as that of another metric, the variation between different people’s percentages of time spent on the bike (see the section on Measuring Time Efficiency).
 The clock never stops in this race, so I recommend choosing equipment to optimize the amount of time that you can spend on the bike before focusing on aspects that affect riding speed.
 This means that Comfort, reliability, and practicality may be far more important than aerodynamics or weight.

-This is the final page in the Accessories & Equipment section, which is in Part II: The Bike.
+This is the final page in the Bike Accessories section, which is in Ride Far, Part II: The Bike.